2014 Monaco Grand Prix: Background

 The 2014 Monaco Grand Prix was the sixth of the 19 rounds in the 2014 Formula One World Championship, and the 61st running of the race as part of the series.
 It was held on 25 May 2014 at the 3.340 km 19-turn Circuit de Monaco in Monte Carlo.
 It was officially called the Formula 1 Grand Prix de Monaco 2014.
 Tyre supplier Pirelli brought the red-banded super soft and yellow-banded soft dry compound tyres to the race.
 The drag reduction system (DRS) had one activation zone for the race which was on the straight linking the final and first turns.
 For the Grand Prix, a total of 11 teams (each representing a different constructor) entered two race drivers each.

-Before the race Mercedes driver Lewis Hamilton led the Drivers' Championship with 100 points, ahead of teammate Nico Rosberg in second and Fernando Alonso in third.
-Sebastian Vettel was fourth on 45 points, seven ahead of teammate Daniel Ricciardo in fifth.
-Mercedes led the Constructors' Championship with 197 points, and Red Bull were second on 84 points.
-Ferrari (66 points) and Force India (57) were third and fourth and Williams were fifth on 46 points.
+Before the race Mercedes driver Lewis Hamilton led the World Drivers' Championship with 100 championship points, ahead of teammate Nico Rosberg in second and Fernando Alonso in third.
+Sebastian Vettel was fourth on 45 championship points, seven ahead of teammate Daniel Ricciardo in fifth.
+Mercedes led the World Constructors' Championship with 197 championship points, and Red Bull were second on 84 championship points.
+Ferrari (66 championship points) and Force India (57) were third and fourth and Williams were fifth on 46 championship points.